learn-co-curriculum/phase-0-html-issue-bot-9000-lab/README.md

 # HTML Issue Bot 9000

+## Learning Goals

+1. Correct invalid HTML to be valid

-## Problem Statement
+## Introduction

 Let's practice using the W3C's HTML Validator!

-## Objectives

-1. Correct invalid HTML to be valid

 ## Correct Invalid HTML To Be Valid